Joseph Pulitzer: New York World

 In April 1883, the Pulitzer family traveled to New York, ostensibly to start a European vacation, but actually so that Joseph could make an offer to Jay Gould for ownership of the morning New York World.
-Gould had acquired the newspaper as a throw-in in one of his railroad deals, and it had been losing about $40,000 a year, possibly due to the stigma Gould's ownership brought.
+Gould had acquired the newspaper as a throw-in in one of his railroad deals, and it had been losing about $40,000 a year, possibly because of the stigma the unpopular Gould's ownership brought.
 In return for the paper, Gould asked Pulitzer for a sum well over a half-million dollars, as well as the retention of the World's staff and building.
 After some frustration at this demand and disagreement with his brother Albert, Pulitzer was prepared to give up.
 At the urging of his wife Kate, however, he returned to negotiations with Gould.
-They agreed to a sale of $346,000 with Pulitzer retaining full freedom in the selection of staff.
+They agreed to a sale for $346,000 with Pulitzer retaining full freedom in the selection of staff.

 The Pulitzers moved to New York full time, leasing a home in Gramercy Park.
 The World immediately gained 6,000 readers in its first two weeks under Pulitzer and had more than doubled its circulation to 39,000 within three months.

 As he had in St. Louis, Pulitzer emphasized sensational stories: human-interest, crime, disasters, and scandal.
 Under Pulitzer's leadership, circulation grew from 15,000 to 600,000, making the World the largest newspaper in the country.
 Pulitzer emphasized broad appeal through short, provocative headlines and sentences; the World's self-described style was "brief, breezy and briggity."
 His World featured illustrations, advertising, and a culture of consumption for working men.
 Crusades for reform and entertainment news were two main staples for the World.
+Pulitzer explained that: The American people want something terse, forcible, picturesque, striking, something that will arrest their attention, enlist their sympathy, arouse their indignation, stimulate their imagination, convince their reason, [and] awaken their conscience.

 In 1887, he recruited the famous investigative journalist Nellie Bly.

 Pulitzer also constructed the New York World Building, designed by George B. Post and completed in 1890.
 Pulitzer dictated several aspects of the design, including the building's triple-height main entrance arch, dome, and rounded corner at Park Row and Frankfort Street.

 In 1895, the World introduced the immensely popular The Yellow Kid comic by Richard F. Outcault, one of the first strips to be featured in the newly launched Sunday color supplement shortly after.

-After the World exposed an illegal payment of $40,000,000 by the United States to the French Panama Canal Company in 1909, Pulitzer was indicted for libeling Theodore Roosevelt and J. P. Morgan.
+After the World exposed an illegal payment of $40,000,000 by the United States to the French Panama Canal Company (a deal completed in 1904 but investigated in 1909), Pulitzer was indicted for libeling Theodore Roosevelt and J. P. Morgan.
 The courts dismissed the indictments.

 Newspaper writer and editor of The San Francisco Call, John McNaught went to New York to work under Pulitzer as his personal secretary from 1907 to 1912.
 When McNaught left The Evening World, he became editor of the New York World, through 1915.